 RE: BREXIT UPDATE

-As many business will be all too aware, trade negotiations between the UK and the EU continue.
+As many businesses will be all too aware, trade negotiations between the UK and the EU continue.
 However, at this time, it remains unclear as to whether there will be a trade agreement before 31 December 2020.
 The uncertainty presents many challenges for logistics providers and their customers.

 It is essential that logistics suppliers have clear understanding of what will be the new customs reality across the range of possible deal outcomes that are still possible and that they have plans and procedures in place to help them and their customers deal with the new operational requirements and customs clearance requirements that will come.